jmettraux/aac_magic/src/_descriptions_in.md

 Should the arrow fall into water, it dissolves twice faster.

-Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected WPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
-If the skill check fails, the WPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.
+Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
+If the skill check fails, the CPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.

 ## Scarlet Finger

 Hit point draining finger.

 The caster drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
-Those HPs are turned into WPs for the caster.
+Those HPs are turned into CPs for the caster.
 The attribute modifier is the one for the attribute used for casting (INT, WIS, or CHA).

 The GM grants a saving throw to the victim or not.